-When services execute \$select, they shall return all requested properties of the referenced resource.
-The @odata.type properties shall be in the response payload and contain the same values as if \$select was not performed.
-If the local-context property is supported, it shall be in the response payload and should be in the Context property recommended format.
-If the local-context property is supported, it shall be in the response payload and contain the same values as if \$select was not performed.
+When services execute \$select , they shall return all requested properties of the referenced resource.
+The @odata.id and @odata.type properties shall be in the response payload and contain the same values as if \$select was not performed.
+If the @odata.context property is supported, it shall be in the response payload and should be in the Context property recommended format.
+If the @odata.etag property is supported, it shall be in the response payload and contain the same values as if \$select was not performed.